maicongunner/happy/README.md

 - Locate the institutions registered on the map.

-## :wrench:
-To install and run the backend project:
+## :wrench: To install and run the backend project

 ```bash
 # clone the project: